Frequently Asked Questions

 34. How do I change my strings?

 String changing does not have to be complicated.
-Watch our resident expert Dave Doll explain how to change strings on your guitar in our video RESTRINGING YOUR ACOUSTIC GUITAR.
-Easy to follow, step by step diagrams can also be found in our mobile app, the MARTIN GUITAR TUNER.
+Watch how to change strings on your guitar in our video Restringing Your Acoustic Guitar.

 Back to Top